intrusions/snow-crash/level02/resources/README.md

 ## Step 3: Analyzing the TCP Dump with Wireshark

 Upon analyzing the packet capture file in Wireshark, we notice a packet where a password is requested.
-Following this packet, we see our machine responding with a series of packets, each containing a character.
+Following this packet, we see our machine responding with a series of packets, each containing one character.

 When we concatenate these characters, we get the following string: